The Best Ways to Use Baking Soda in Your GardenPest Control Last Updated On 12/05/2020

 Get Rid of Cabbage Worms

 Another thing you can do with baking soda is to control cabbage worms in your garden.
 Mix equal parts baking soda and flour.
+Mix everything together well, unmixed baking soda can damage or burn the leaves.
 Dust plants infected by cabbage worms (cabbage, kale, broccoli, etc.) This mix is effective in killing them.

 Get Rid of Gnats